Ptoscanode/Udacity-Finding-Donors-For-Charity-Project/README.md

 <br/>
 2 - Apply a series of transformations and preprocessing techniques to manipulate the data into a workable format
 <br/>
-3 - Evaluate several supervised learners and consider which is best suited for the solution
+3 - Evaluate several supervised learners and consider which one is best suited for the solution
 <br/>
 4 - Optimize the selected model and present it as my solution to CharityML.
 <br/>